airbytehq/airbyte/docs/integrations/sources/metabase.md

 You can use this id value as your `session_token` when configuring the connector.
 Note that these credentials tokens may expire after 14 days by default, and you might need to update your connector configuration with a new value when that happens (The connector should throw exceptions about Invalid and expired session tokens and return a 401 (Unauthorized) status code in that scenario).

-If you are hosting your own metabase instance, you can configure this session duration on your metabase server by setting the environment variable MAX_SESSION_AGE (value is in minutes).
+If you are hosting your own Metabase instance, you can configure this session duration on your Metabase server by setting the environment variable MAX_SESSION_AGE (value is in minutes).

-If the connector is supplied with only username and password, a session_token will be generated everytime an authenticated query is running, which might trigger security alerts on the user's metabase account.
+If the connector is supplied with only username and password, a session_token will be generated every time an authenticated query is running, which might trigger security alerts on the user's Metabase account.

 ## Supported sync modes